Primary

 A day in the life of the Primary child

 The children are greeted at the main entrance of the school and invited to enter into their classrooms between 8:05-8:20.
 Once in the classroom, children hang up their jackets and bags and put on their slippers while enjoying a few minutes of morning socialization with classmates.
 At 8:20 the children start the day in their classrooms for a 3 hour uninterrupted work cycle, which ends at 11:20.
 During the morning work cycle the children work independently with materials they have been presented by the teacher.
-A healthy and nutritious snack is prepared early in the morning and is available to the children throughout the work cycle.
+A healthy and nutritious snack brought from home is available to the children throughout the work cycle.
 This allows the children to eat their snack, at their convenience, when they are hungry.
 At 11:20 the children who leave at noon transition to the outdoor environment to play and explore before they leave.
 The children who stay for the entirety of the school day begin to prepare for lunch in the classroom at 11:20, when they all enjoy their lunch together, as a group.
 By 1:00 the younger children prepare to enter the resting room for nap time while the “afternoon children” return to their their classroom for a 2 hour work cycle.
-All children are dismissed at 3:10.
+Children who do not stay for aftercare are dismissed at 3:15 pm.
+Those that stay for aftercare travel down the hall to the aftercare room.

 Our Curriculum